-The COVID-19 vaccine does not prevent a person from contracting SARS-CoV-2, the virus that causes the disease.
-However, it does help protect against serious illness, hospitalization, and death.
+The COVID-19 vaccine does not stop a person from contracting SARS-CoV-2, the virus that causes COVID-19.
+However, it can strengthen immunity against the virus and help prevent serious illness, hospitalization, and death.
 It also helps reduce the spread of SARS-CoV-2.

 This article addresses whether the COVID-19 vaccine offers full protection against the disease.
 It also provides information on how the vaccine protects people and how long the effects last.
 Finally, it advises on how to get the vaccine and offers some additional tips for prevention against COVID-19.